Virginity test: Example of violence against women

 Virginity testing drives unequal social pressures for men and women to remain virgins until they marry.
 Virginity testing perpetuates these harmful stereotyped beliefs through the discriminatory framework that women are primarily responsible for all sexual activity and misconduct.

 In Iran, sixteen in-depth, semi-structured interviews were conducted with participants aged 32 to 60 years to elucidate the perceptions and experiences of Iranian examiners of virginity testing.
 The perception and experience of examiners were reflected in five main themes.
 The result of this study indicated that virginity testing is more than a medical examination, considering the cultural factors involved and its overt and covert consequences.
 In Iran, testing is performed for both formal and informal reasons, and examiners view such testing with ambiguity about the accuracy and certainty of the diagnosis and uncertainty about ethics and reproductive rights.
 Examiners are affected by the overt and covert consequences of virginity testing, beliefs and cultural values underlying virginity testing, and informal and formal reasons for virginity testing also used to examine sexual offence.

-DW in 2024 reported that Iranian regime prisons used hymen checks.
+The German broadcaster Deutsche Welle reported in 2024 that Iranian prisons were using hymen checks.